HTV04/GRRLIB/README.md

 └── libfreetype    <- TrueType font processor
 ```

-## Developing for the Wii
+## Developing for the Wii/Gamecube
 Do not progress until you have installed and configured devkitPro.
-Guides are
-and assistance are available at <https://devkitpro.org/index.php>
+Guides are and assistance are available at <https://devkitpro.org/index.php>

-If you have just performed a clean (re)install on your Windows PC, be sure to
-reboot before you continue.
+If you have just performed a clean (re)install, you should reboot before you continue.

-## Downloading GRRLIB
+## Downloading GRRLIB-mod

-You are invited to use "the latest Git master version" of GRRLIB at all times.

-The Git repository is located at: <https://github.com/GRRLIB/GRRLIB>

-There is a simple guide to "Using GitHub" later in this document.
+It is recommended to use the master branch of GRRLIB-mod.
+Simply clone this repository to your computer.

-This document will presume that you have downloaded "the latest Git master
-version" to a directory called  C:\grr
+This document will presume that you have clone this repository to a directory called  `C:\grr` for simplicity.

-## Installing GRRLIB
+## Installing GRRLIB-mod
 This guide is for Windows.
-If you are using Linux, I am going to presume you
-are smart enough to convert these instructions.
+If you are using macOS, Linux, or another compatible operating system, you will need to convert these instructions.

 ```text
 GRRLIB      is supplied as source code libpngu     is supplied as source code